sovity/edc-ce/docs/getting-started/documentation/data-transfer-methods.md

 Which data transfer methods are supported by the EDC-Connector?
 ========

-The connector supports three different data transfer modes:
+The connector supports two different data transfer modes:

 1. HTTPData: The provider EDC fetches the data from its own backend and pushes it to the consumer's desired data sink.
 2. HTTPProxy: The provider EDC fetches the data and passes it on consumer's data transfer request synchronously back to the consumer.